Why Do You Blog? Be Surprised

 But when you blog, here’s a surprise you might not expect . . .

-As you blog, you are the one encouraged.
-You are the one who learns something new.
+As you blog, you are often the one encouraged.
 You are the one entertained.
+You are the one invited to be a better person.

 We think we blog to give something to the world.